Life as a House: Plot

-George slowly reconnects with Sam.
-Robin decides to assist as well, and she finds herself rediscovering George.
+George slowly reconnects with Sam through tearing down the shack and building the house.
+Robin decides to assist with building the house as well, and she finds herself rediscovering George.
 Also joining in the construction are Alyssa, Sam's classmate who lives next door with her mother Colleen; local policeman Kurt Walker, George's childhood friend; Sam's young half-brothers Adam and Ryan; various neighbors; and eventually Peter, even after separating from Robin when she tells him that her feelings for George have re-awakened.
 George tells Robin of his disease, sending her into shock.
 George tells Sam, who feels betrayed and accuses George of being selfish and takes refuge at Alyssa's house.
 George collapses and is found by Robin the following morning.
 Complications arise when neighbor David Dokos tries to halt construction because the building's height exceeds the allowable limit by six inches.
-His plans to halt the project are stopped by Sam, who recognizes him from his prostitution attempt and blackmails him.
+His plans to halt the project are stopped by Sam, who recognizes him from his prostitution attempt based on the Black Lexus he owns and blackmails him.

 Sam puts Christmas lights all over the unfinished house and shows George the gleaming house from his hospital window.
 The next morning, Sam returns to finish the house and Robin sits beside George until his death.
 Robin goes to the house and tells Sam about his father's death.
 Sam inherits the house he finished building.
-Sam gives the property to a woman who has been living in a trailer park.
+Sam gives the property to a woman who has been living in a trailer park because it's what George would have hoped for.
 As a girl, she was injured in a car crash caused by his grandfather.